rism-digital/verovio/README.md

 Verovio is a fast, portable and lightweight library for engraving Music Encoding Initiative (MEI) music scores into SVG.
 Verovio can also render Plain and Easy (PAE) code and DARMS code.
 It is designed as a tool usable as a one-step conversion tool and it is written in pure standard C++ with no dependencies on third-party frameworks and libraries.

-The main project page is at http://www.verovio.org.

 Verovio can be used as a standalone command-line tool for converting a files, as the music rendering library for applications, or it can be compiled to Javascript using the Emscripten LLVM-to-JavaScript compiler.

-Verovio is available under the GPL license, see LICENSE.txt.
+The project page is http://www.verovio.org.
+Verovio is available under the GPL license (see LICENSE.txt).

 LibMEI
 ------